thi-ng/blog/2016/20160105-evolutionary-failures.md

 DevArt](https://devart.withgoogle.com/) exhibition.
 Morphogen is a small domain-specific language, written in Clojure, for defining complex 3D forms starting from a single seed shape.
-Each operation acts on a single input shape and produces any number of result shapes (e.g. the “subdiv” operator splits a shape along an axis into 2 or more smaller shapes).
+Each operation acts on a single input shape and produces any number of result shapes (e.g. the "subdiv" operator splits a shape along an axis into 2 or more smaller shapes).
 If arranged in a tree structure, these operators recursively transform e.g. a box into highly complex objects.
 Most interesting to me was, how few operators would be actually needed